Five UVA Children’s Specialties Nationally Ranked by U.S. News & World Report

 - Neonatology: 49th

+“Providing high-quality, specialized care for our youngest patients requires a tremendous team,” said James Nataro, MD, PhD, MBA, chairman of the Department of Pediatrics at UVA.“I’m proud to see their commitment recognized nationally by U.S. News.”

+The U.S. News Best Children’s Hospitals guide evaluates which hospitals provide high-quality care for seriously ill children.
+Measures used to compile the rankings include patient outcomes, patient safety and a survey of pediatric specialists.

-“These national rankings highlight our commitment to providing the best care for children from across Virginia and the region, as well as our commitment to finding new and better ways to provide this essential care,” says K. Craig Kent, MD, UVA’s executive vice president for health affairs.
+“I want to congratulate our team at UVA Children’s for earning these awards,” said K. Craig Kent, MD, UVA’s executive vice president for health affairs.
+“These national rankings highlight our commitment to providing the best care for children from across Virginia and the region, as well as our commitment to finding new and better ways to provide this essential care.”